rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/05-SomeALMSetup.md

 # 6. Setup msbuild: Using the microsoft/setup-msbuild@v2 GitHub action to install msbuild on the runner.
 # 7. Pack solution: Run msbuild after installing it on the "src/solutions/PCFComponents" folder to create the solution zip file.
 # 8. Store the packed solution zip file as an artifact.
+# 9. Install the Power Platform CLI using the "microsoft/powerplatform-actions/actions-install@main" GitHub action.
-# 9. Deploy: It deploys the solution zip file to the Dataverse environment using the "microsoft/powerplatform-actions/import-solution@main" GitHub action leveraging the "DATAVERSE_ENVIRONMENT_URL", "CLIENT_ID" and "CLIENT_SECRET" GitHub environment secrets and variables.
+# 10. Deploy: It deploys the solution zip file to the Dataverse environment using the "microsoft/powerplatform-actions/import-solution@main" GitHub action leveraging the "TENANT_ID", "CLIENT_ID" and "CLIENT_SECRET" GitHub environment secrets and the "DATAVERSE_ENVIRONMENT_URL" environment variable.
 ```

 3. Press `Enter` and let you be guided by the GitHub Copilot to complete the workflow file